vpolda/Engineering-Blog/_posts/2024-12-13-How-to-print-Vitis-Debug-messages.md

 author: Victoria Polda
 categories: Software
 ---
+# How to print debug statements to the serial terminal
 How to have statements like:
 ```c
 xdbg_printf(XDBG_DEBUG_ERROR, "Read channel reset failed %x\n\r", (unsigned int)XAxiVdma_ChannelGetStatus(RdChannel));